Saint Peter: Interpretation of Matthew 16:18

-In reference to Peter's occupation before becoming an Apostle, the popes wear the Fisherman's Ring, which bears an image of the saint casting his nets from a fishing boat.
+In reference to Peter's occupation before becoming an apostle, the popes wear the Fisherman's Ring, which bears an image of Peter casting his nets from a fishing boat.
 The keys used as a symbol of the pope's authority refer to the "keys of the kingdom of Heaven" promised to Peter.
 The terminology of this "commission" of Peter is unmistakably parallel to the commissioning of Eliakim ben Hilkiah in Isaiah 22:15–23.
 Peter is often depicted in both Western and Eastern Christian art holding a key or a set of keys.

 In the original Greek the word translated as "Peter" is Πέτρος (Petros) and that translated as "rock" is πέτρα (petra), two words that, while not identical, give an impression of one of many times when Jesus used a play on words.
 Furthermore, since Jesus presumably spoke to Peter in their native Aramaic language, he would have used kepha in both instances.
 The Peshitta Text and the Old Syriac texts use the word "kepha" for both "Peter" and "rock" in Matthew 16:18.
 John 1:42 says Jesus called Simon "Cephas", as Paul calls him in some letters.
 He was instructed by Christ to strengthen his brethren, i.e., the apostles.
 Peter also had a leadership role in the early Christian church at Jerusalem according to The Acts of the Apostles chapters 1–2, 10–11, and 15.

-Early Catholic Latin and Greek writers (such as St. John Chrysostom) considered the "foundation rock" as applying to both Peter personally and his confession of faith (or the faith of his confession) symbolically, as well as seeing Christ's promise to apply more generally to his twelve apostles and the Church at large.
+Early Catholic Latin and Greek writers (such as John Chrysostom) considered the "foundation rock" as applying to both Peter personally and his confession of faith (or the faith of his confession) symbolically, as well as seeing Christ's promise to apply more generally to his twelve apostles and the Church at large.
 This "double meaning" interpretation is present in the current Catechism of the Catholic Church.

 Protestant arguments against the Catholic interpretation are largely based on the difference between the Greek words translated "Rock" in the Matthean passage.
 They often claim that in classical Attic Greek petros (masculine) generally meant "pebble", while petra (feminine) meant "boulder" or "cliff", and accordingly, taking Peter's name to mean "pebble", they argue that the "rock" in question cannot have been Peter, but something else, either Jesus himself or the faith in Jesus that Peter had just professed.
 These popular-level writings are disputed in similar popular-level Catholic writings.